 The City Mini GT2 Double accepts one infant car seat and is compatible with several car seat brands.
-There are adapters for the Maxi Cosi, Be Safe, Cybex, Britax, Graco and Baby Jogger seats.
+There are adapters for the Maxi Cosi, Cybex/Clek, Britax, Graco and Baby Jogger seats.
 All sold separately.

 Otherwise, the stroller seats recline to a near flat position so you can lay infants in them without a car seat, or you can use one (or two!!)
 Baby Jogger prams (City Mini 2 version goes with both the City Mini GT2 Double and City Mini 2 Double) to create a bassinet for your babies 0-6 months of age.

 To answer the question: can I use it for twins?
 With the bassinets: yes; car seats: no.